Counties 1 Cumbria: Cumbria 1 (2018–2019)

 Restructuring of the north-west leagues at the end of the 2017–18 season, including the cancellation of North Lancs/Cumbria and the introduction of Cumbria 2, meant that Cumbria was renamed to Cumbria and became a tier 7 league.
 Promotion was now up to North West 1 while relegation was to the new Cumbria 2.

-Cumbria (2019–present)
+Cumbria (2019–2022)

 After just one season Cumbria 2 was cancelled and Cumbria 1 reverted to being a single division named Cumbria, while the introduction of North 2 West for the 2019–20 season meant that Cumbria dropped back to being a tier 8 league with promotion into this new division and no relegation.
 Adult community leagues were cancelled for the 2020–21 season.
 In 2021–22 the league was contested by nine teams and the league restructure meant that no teams were promoted at the end of the season.

+Counties 1 Cumbria (2022–present)

+Following the RFU Adult Competition Review, Counties 1 Cumbria reverted to a level 7 league, with promotion to Regional 2 North.
+There is no relegation.